 - 1. Go to Application Menu > Data Catalog > Metadata Manager > Explore. - 2.
-In the Data Catalog pane, click an environment. - 3.
+On the Explore tab, click an environment tile to see its details. - 3.
 Click the Data Lineage tab.
 By default, dual lineage of the environment appears in Graphical View.